maidsafe/temp_safe_network/sn_cli/README-symlinks.md

 to create a symlink, it falls back to creating a text file containing the target path instead.
-If the file gets changed/committed locally, git can translate that back into a symlink in the repository because it has metadata in the .git storage. safe-cli does not have this local metadata, so a download -> upload cycle would cause the original symlink to be uploaded (PUT) as a file instead of a symlink.
+If the file gets changed/committed locally, git can translate that back into a symlink in the repository because it has metadata in the .git storage. sn_cli does not have this local metadata, so a download -> upload cycle would cause the original symlink to be uploaded (PUT) as a file instead of a symlink.
 This alteration of the data seems undesirable, so it was judged better to skip the symlink entirely and warn the user so they can take corrective action.